 - Use it to help sooth chicken pox, shingles, or other rashes or skin irritations.

-- Use it to treat athlete’s food, ringworm, or other fungal or yeast infections.
+- Use it to treat athlete’s foot, ringworm, or other fungal or yeast infections.

 - Take a spoonful with your vitamins to help improve absorption.